pointw-dev/hypermea/README.md

 * hypermea errorlevels / exit codes:
   1 - not run in API folder structure
+  2 - an API already exists in this folder
-* 11 - --set-version value not specified correctly
+  11 - --set-version value not specified correctly

   10x - git
   101 - git already added